Kyro3400/RinBot/README.md

 ## About

-Rin is a bot insperd by the the anima charter **Tohsaka Rin** from the searis altemet blad works. and the creator may or may not have a thing for this her right now... 😊
+Rin is a bot inspired by the anima charter Tohsaka Rin from the series ultimate blad works. and the creator may or may not have a thing for this her right now... 😊